Enjoy indoor-outdoor living in this Costa Vicentina home

 The architecture is basic and streamlined to minimize material requirements.
 A balance of traditional design and contemporary components such as the gabled roofs enhanced with rustic and handcrafted tile bring plenty of regional character to the project.

-Natural light is central to the design with interior rooms flooded through skylights.
+<p><a target=Natural light is central to the design with interior rooms flooded through skylights.
 Windows also serve as a connection to the outdoor space.
 A pergola surrounding the structures provides temperature control and passive lighting.

 The interior design divides the main living room with a fireplace and defines the dining room on the other side.
 Materials for the build were selected with regional architecture and energy efficiency in mind.
 Exterior walls are blanketed in thermal insulation with an easy-to-maintain finish.

 Additional materials include cement flooring and PVC combs for waterproofing the home at the foundation.
-The walls are stucco and painted white for a bright finish, while the ceilings rely on wood.
+The walls are stucco and painted white for a bright finish, while the ceilings rely on wood

 Via ArchDaily